Buffalo Chicken Crescent Rolls

-Buffalo Chicken Crescent Puffs ~ Your Favorite Buffalo Chicken Dip Stuffed Inside Flakey Crescents Rolls!
+Buffalo Chicken Crescent Rolls ~ Your Favorite Buffalo Chicken Dip Stuffed Inside Flakey Crescents Rolls!
 Your Family Will Love this Delicious and Easy Dinner Recipe!

 Did your children have their spring break yet?
 Our school’s spring break was last week.
 I so enjoy having our children home for the week.
 It’s short enough they don’t get too bored but long enough for us to really have some bonding time.
 We always try to do a little short trip somewhere during spring break.
 It’s usually something close to home.
 However, this year we took them to New York.